voipac/yocto-imx-voipac/README.md

 # Example project for building Yocto for Voipac iMX boards

 ## Prerequisities
-Build was verified on Ubuntu 18.04 and Ubuntu 20.04.
+Build was verified on Ubuntu 20.04.
 Install docker papckage on your system.